The mission of the National AIDS Memorial Grove is to provide, in perpetuity,

 The National AIDS Memorial Grove, located in San Francisco’s Golden Gate Park, is a dedicated space in the national landscape where millions of Americans touched directly or indirectly by AIDS can gather to heal, hope, and remember.
+Its mission is to provide, in perpetuity, a place of remembrance so that the lives of people who died from AIDS are not forgotten and the story is known by future generations.
 For all the promising prospects on the horizon, AIDS continues to invade our lives, violate our past, and rob us of our comfortable assumptions about the future.
-The sacred ground of this living memorial honors all who have confronted this tragic pandemic; both those who have died, and those who have shared their struggle, kept the vigils, and supported each other during the final hours.
+The sacred ground of this 10-acre living memorial honors all who have confronted this tragic pandemic; those who have died, and those who have shared their struggle, kept the vigils, and supported each other during the final hours.

 For more information, please contact: